evelinag/iterated-prisoners-dilemma/README.md

 To submit a strategy, you will get a URL for a web application running the competition.
 You will be asked to fill in the name of your source file and the contents of your script, implementing a strategy.
 Please try to use unique file names, for example by including your team name in the file name.

-*Warning*
+*Warnings*

-This is not a robust game, it is a home-made hand crafted challenge for the REG team to have fun with.
+- This is not a robust game, it is a home-made hand crafted challenge for the REG team to have fun with.
 Please don't do weird things to crash my server!

-The web app is saving scripts inside a Docker container, so please keep your submissions saved on your computers in case we need to restart the app.
+- The web app is saving scripts inside a Docker container, so please keep your submissions saved on your computers in case we need to restart the app.

-Don't mine bitcoins inside the strategies, any strategy taking too long to decide will be automatically killed.
+- Don't mine bitcoins inside the strategies, any strategy taking too long to decide will be automatically killed.

 ## Notes